hermanwongkm/gtAssessment/README.md

 2. If another CSV file is being uploaded, returns status code 400 with payload: `message: "Another file is still being uploaded"` by using multex.
 3. Database design: Decided to make a seperate table for salary for future extensibility, as it is afterall a salary management app, although it might not be necessary for the current scope.
 4. In the frontend, after editting an employee, it will not sort again until you re-fetch.
 5. On the frontend, when i delete an employee, it will not refetch, and thus will show only 29 out of 30 employees.
 Thus there might be some werid behavior if there is too many deletion.
-The solution is to refetch with the offset, but i went with the options to not hit the database so many times and also not part of the criteria.
+The solution I would have used was to use `findAndCountAll` in sequelize during the initial search.
+This way, i will know how many records is there, when scrolling i.e. pressing the left/right arrow.

    Authored by Herman Wong